scottbucher/BirthdayBot/README.md

 * `config messageTime <0-23>` - What time should the birthday message be sent at.
 * `config setMessage` - Set the a custom birthday message for your server.
 Use "@Users" in the message to be replaced with the user's who's birthday it is.
 * `config resetMessage` - Set the birthday message to it's default value.
+* `config security preventAge <true/false>` - Server Owners decide if age/birth years should be shown in their discord.

 ### Utilities